eraofchaos/eraofchaos.github.io/Items/art_56.md

 ---
-title: "Item -  Shield of the Yawning Dead"
+title: "Item - Artifacts -  Shield of the Yawning Dead"
 permalink: /Items/art_56/
 excerpt: " Shield of the Yawning Dead"
 last_modified_at: 2020-12-11